-The way it has been heard, the story goes somehow like this that Lars von Trier was to give a speech about the future of the film industry, but instead he baffled the audience and alarming them by bombardment of red pamphlets that voiced his Dogme 95 movement.
+The way it has been heard, the story goes somehow like this that Lars von Trier was to give a speech about the future of the film industry, but instead, he baffled the audience and alarming them by the bombardment of red pamphlets that voiced his Dogme 95 movement.

 In response to the extensive criticism objections that followed, both Trier and Vinterberg stated that all the wanted and intended to do was the establishment of a new extreme.
 Their aim was to balance the dynamics as much as possible in this business of staggeringly high budgets.

 And since then, 108 films have been considered of Dogme worth.
 The first 31 of these receiving certifications of acceptance and approval.